bensimkin/VendorConnect/PRODUCT.md

 - Our success comes from happy users, not subscription fees
 - We're building a community, not just a product

-**Open Source:** Full source code available.
-Host it yourself if you prefer.

 ---

 ## 🎯 Success Metrics